ntducphd/HTP_NUE_RICE_IARI/README.md

 ## 📘 Introduction

-This repository contains the custom R scripts and analytical outputs used in the postprocessing of high-throughput phenotyping (HTP) image data for nitrogen use efficiency (NUE) analysis in rice.
+This repository contains the custom R scripts used in the postprocessing of high-throughput phenotyping (HTP) image data for nitrogen use efficiency (NUE) analysis in rice.

 Postprocessing of image data was conducted using custom software written in the R programming language ([https://www.r-project.org/](https://www.r-project.org/);).
 The dataset analyzed, resulting metrics, and full processing pipeline are provided here to ensure reproducibility and transparency.